kjappelbaum/pyprocessta/README.md

 - time series modeling
 - causal impact analysis

+Note that this package is still in an early, experimental, development phase.

 ## Installation

 To install the development version on a Unix system (we did not test on a Windows machine) use